sirgalleto/map-location/README.md

 The problem can be divided in two components:

-* A *challenge API* component that interacts with a datastore where the map locations are located, and expose a RESTFUL endpoint where any client can perform CRUD actions to the location entity, as well as a web socket channel that sends an event when an update happens.
+* A *challenge API* component that interacts with a datastore where the map locations are located, and expose a RESTFUL endpoint where any client can perform CRUD actions to the location entity, as well as a web socket namespace that sends an event when an update happens.

 * A *webclient* that presents to the user a map to interact with the locations exposed in the API, with the ability to create, update and delete the locations retrieved.
 And, receive the real-time updates via web socket connection.